zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 > **What is now true in the fiction?**

+Also ask:

+> Who in the scene can perceive or respond to it?
+What is now open, closed, or urgent?

 ### 9. How character truths affect play

 Character truths never add numbers to the roll.